dagraham/nts-dgraham/README.md

                 ├── python.txt
                 └── vim.txt

-Then a journal section for monthly notes
+then a journal section for monthly notes

         └── journal
             ├── 2021